decker-edu/decker/readme.md

 `$Env:Path += ";${Env:ProgramFiles(x86)}\Decker\bin"`

-## Development

-### Haskell

-Use appropriate tooling.
-We use:

--   *Visual Studio Code* with the following plugins:
-    -   *Haskell Language Server*
-    -   *hindent-format*

-### Templates and CSS

-To interactively work on the template, CSS and Javascript files in `resource/template` and `resource/support` run Decker as `stack run -- decker -S`.
-This will automatically incorporate all changes and reload the documents in the browser.

 ## External tools

 Decker uses a few external tools that need to be installed on the system to use